History of the United States Virgin Islands: Naval administration

 After visiting the islands in March 1931, President Herbert Hoover sought to redevelop the economy and encourage financial independence.
 That year, following recommendations from the Bureau of Efficiency, direct control of the islands was transferred from the Department of the Navy to the Department of the Interior and the naval station on St. Thomas was decommissioned.
 This transfer began the transition of the islands away from militarization and towards a permanent civilian government.

-Civilian government
+Constitutional conventions

 An organic act was passed by the U.S. Congress on March 3, 1917, pre-emptively establishing the governance of the islands before they were officially acquired.
 The act was meant to establish a temporary government, yet remained in place until it was replaced on June 22, 1936.
 The resulting Organic Act of the Virgin Islands of the United States was then replaced by the Revised Organic Act of the Virgin Islands in 1954.